How to revise – Reviewing Your Revision Techniques

 How to create a revision timetable

-Exam techniques are learnt over time.
-Learning how to prepare for an exam, and ensuring you are well-prepared, takes time and thought.
+Revision techniques are learnt over time.
+Learning how to revise and prepare for an exam.
+As well as ensuring you are well-prepared, takes time and thought.
 Looking at how to create a revision timetable is essential, helping you manage your workload for each subject.
 It will also help you plan when you can take breaks, which are essential to help you learn in an effective manner.

 Remember, no one can sit down and revise efficiently for hours on end.
 You learn best if you take breaks and create a revision timetable that integrates a variety of different subject areas that you are revising.
 Your revision timetable should also reflect the amount of time you feel you need to spend in a certain subject area.
 This will be dependent on your strengths and weaknesses in different subject areas.

 To start with, when making a revision timetable, we suggest you write down the number of subjects and topics you have got to study.
-Work out the number of weeks and days you have left and make a rough calculation, dividing the number of subject areas into the amount of time you have left.
-Split
+Work out the number of weeks and days you have left and make a rough calculation.
+Dividing the number of subject areas into the amount of time you have left.

-the time into blocks for different topics.
+Split the time into blocks for different topics incorporating different revision techniques.
 When making a revision timetable, if you try and overload too much in one subject area, you won’t absorb the information effectively.

 We suggest you split your revision sessions into sensible amounts of time and take regular breaks to allow you to concentrate more effectively.
 We suggest you timetable sessions of one hour, integrating a ten or fifteen minute break within each session.
 During that break, go outside for a walk or sit in a different room to give yourself a change of environment.

 You need to revisit notes you have made from each revision session to refresh your memory and to absorb the information.
-Use study methods that work for you and are appropriate to helping you learn a particular subject area.
-This may involve developing your own flash cards for subjects like history, or creating rhymes for language examinations, to help your brain retain the information.
+Use revision techniques that work for you and are appropriate to helping you learn a particular subject area.
+This may involve developing your own flashcards for subjects like history, or creating rhymes for language examinations, to help your brain retain the information.
 Factor all these techniques in when you make a revision timetable.